dsc-courses/dsc106-2025-sp/labs/lab06/index.md

 Do periodically re-run the script as you work through the lab to see the data update!

-{: .note} We directly commit `meta/loc.csv` to github so you do not need to add it to `.gitignore` now.
-Note that it is not up-to-date since you generate it locally and commit it to github.
+{: .note} Each time you make a new commit, you will need to rerun the `npx` command again to update your csv file.

 ### Step 0.3: Exclude node_modules from committed files.